 A Place for Everything

-While kitchens of the 1950s and 1960s were often designed to keep everything hidden from view, Julia and Paul preferred to hang their pots and pans on a pegboard for quick and easy access.
-Nor would there be any confusion about where that pan belonged after it had been used, thanks to the outlines Paul traced on the pegboard.
-Later, for the benefit of student and guest cooks working in the kitchen with Julia, snapshots were added.
+While kitchens of the 1950s and 1960s were often designed to hide tools from view, Julia and Paul preferred to hang their pots and pans on a pegboard for quick and easy access.
+Outlines Paul traced on the pegboard advised where that pan belonged after it had been used.
+Later, for the benefit of guest cooks, snapshots were added.

 Julia organized her kitchen around work zones, making sure tools and equipment were placed near the surfaces where they would be used.
 Her pots, pans, and utensils are near the stove, her knives are near the sink, and her small appliances are set on solid work surfaces, ready to use.